 It's usually best to avoid piling all of your damage onto a single PC.
 This might be the most tactically sound decision to make in many cases; in fact, your players are likely to do this to their enemies whenever they can get away with it.
 However, focusing fire on a single player can create frustration and boredom.
 If the PC is knocked out early as a result of this, they may wind up sitting through the rest of the scenario without being able to meaningfully contribute!
 Plus, the other players don't get to play Reactions, which means they're rolling fewer dice and using fewer cool abilities.

-As player levels rise, however, so do their array of options.
+As player levels rise, however, so too do their array of options.
 It's more feasible to focus fire on individual players at high levels whenever a tactical error permits such plays.
 This can also serve as an additional method of increasing the game's difficulty at higher levels, which is generally advised.
+Further, it rewards players for investing in options that give them greater control over your targeting.

 Improvisation is a hallmark of role-playing games.
 The DM sets the scene, and the players respond by describing what activities they wish to perform.
 The DM handles the rules for resolving the activity, and play continues, with the players as active storytellers.